coderdojobelfast/java/cheatsheets.md

 ### methods
 [(top)](#cheatsheets)

-If you find yourself writing a bit of code that's more or less the same as some bit that you wrote already, - then stop!
+If you find yourself writing a bit of code that's more or less the same as some bit that you wrote already - then stop!
 Having lots of copies of the same code is a Bad Thing, because, if you have to make changes, you have to change lots of places, and it's hard to stay right.

 It's much better to turn that code into a little mini-command of its own, and then use that command in every place where you need it.
 Some languages call these mini-commands "functions" or something else; Java calls them "methods".
-Methods are so useful that Java insists you put practically all your code in a method (and every method in a [`class`](#classes)).
+Methods are so useful that Java insists you put practically all your code in a method (and every method in a [class](#classes)).
 The `main` we saw in [programs](#programs) above is a method.
 We use methods to make the commands in all our plugins.
 Here's a method from `ArrayOfBlocks`:

 ```java
   public void arrayofblocksCommand(MessageReceiver caller, String[] args) {